Time's 2017 Person of the Year revealed as #MeToo movement

 "Sexual harassment does bring shame," Burke said.
 "And I think it's really powerful that this transfer is happening, that these women are able not just to share their shame but to put the shame where it belongs: on the perpetrator."

-The #MeToo movement was selected for Time's annual honor, ahead of a shortlist that included North Korean leader Kim Jung Un, special counsel and former FBI director Robert Mueller, and last year's Person of the Year, President Donald Trump.
+The women who broke their silence were selected for Time's annual honor, ahead of last year's Person of the Year, President Donald Trump, and Chinese President Xi Jinping.